A treatment for Alzheimer's 05 March 2025

 https://www.sciencedaily.com/releases/2019/09/190903120514.htm

 So that is the story of how Mum partially recovered from Alzheimer's.
-I don't understand why nobody really has an interest in this story, the world is crying out for a cure for dementia.
-I did find a couple of other people on a forum with a similar story of being very ill after antibiotics followed by a partial recovery from Alzheimer's.
+I don't understand why nobody really has an interest in this story, the world is crying out for a treatment for Alzheimer’s.
+I did find a couple of other people on the Alzheimer’s forum with a similar story of being very ill after antibiotics followed by a partial recovery from Alzheimer's.
 Unfortunately I was kicked off the forum for telling this story before I could get more detail.

 If you would like to contact me: